 The solicitor acting for the buyer must review these documents.
 These could include details of any breaches by other leaseholders and management company information.
 The time it takes to source this information is commonly the source of delays.

 It could take several weeks to collect this paperwork if it is difficult to contact the landlord or managing agent or they are slow to respond, so your solicitor should commence this even before you have found a buyer.

 I am remortgaging a property in Guiseley - do I need a solicitor?

-Our conveyancers can act for most UK lenders, so no matter whether you are switching to a fixed-rate mortgage with the Halifax or to a flexible mortgage with the Allied Irish Bank, our remortgage specialists can help.
+Conveyancers can act for most UK lenders, so no matter whether you are switching to a fixed-rate mortgage with the Halifax or to a flexible mortgage with the Allied Irish Bank, a remortgage specialist can help.